Sensory Overload in Neurodivergent Individuals: Ways to Cope

 How to Create a Sensory Overload Safety Kit

+A sensory safety kit can help you manage your experiences by providing comfort to regulate your emotions and manage your arousal levels.
 It also helps with managing impulses, so you can react to something with cognitive thought and not emotions.

-Step 1: Item Holder
+Step 1: Choose an Item Holder

 A fanny pack